chajuhui123/automatic-octo-winner/README.md

 # Like Lion at Hanyang Univ, ERICA 8th Team Crayon's first art
-🦁This game is finding a good partner of Crayon!🦁
+🦁This page is first page of Team Crayon!🦁

 <div>
     <h1>Team Page</h1>